AdobeDocs/experience-manager-learn.de-DE/help/sites/content-fragments/content-fragments-delivery-feature-video-use.md

 ---
 title: Bereitstellen von Inhaltsfragmenten in AEM
 seo-title: Delivering Content Fragments in Adobe Experience Manager
-description: Inhaltsfragmente können unabhängig vom Layout direkt in AEM Sites mit Kernkomponenten verwendet oder Headless-Implementierung an nachgelagerte Kanäle durchgeführt werden.
+description: Inhaltsfragmente können unabhängig vom Layout direkt in AEM Sites mit Kernkomponenten verwendet oder in Headless-Form für nachgelagerte Kanäle bereitgestellt werden.
 seo-description: Content Fragments, independent of layout, can be used directly in AEM Sites with Core Components or can be delivered in a headless manner to downstream channels.
 feature: Content Fragments
 topics: authoring, content-architecture